microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   ![Client VM Networking add NSG rule](arcbox-client-networking-add-nsg-rule.png)

 4. Please make sure this rule is added and looks as shown in the screenshot below to avoid any connectivity issues.

   ![Client VM Networking](arcbox-client-networking-nsg-rdp-rule.png)

 ## (Option 2) Allow access to Client VM using Just-in-time access

-1. From the +ArcBox-Client_ VM Overview tab, expand connect and click on RDP.
+1. From the _ArcBox-Client_ VM Overview tab, expand connect and click on RDP.

   ![Client VM Connectivity using JIT](arcbox-client-connect-rdp.png)

-2. Click on "To improve security, enabled just-in-time access to this VM" as shown in the screenshot below.
+2. Click on "To improve security, enable just-in-time access to this VM" as shown in the screenshot below.

   ![Client VM Connectivity enable JIT](arcbox-client-connect-rdp-jit.png)

-3. Click on Enabled just-in-time as shown in the screenshot below.
+3. Click on "Enable just-in-time" as shown in the screenshot below.

   ![Client VM Connectivity enable JIT](arcbox-client-connect-rdp-enable-jit.png)

 4. Once JIT is enabled, go back to the Client VM Overview page, and click on RDP under connect to request RDP access.

 5. Select My IP and click Request access as shown in the screenshot below.